awinkler/ue4_towr/README.md

 [![Watch Youtube video](https://i.imgur.com/oO0LI2p.jpg)](https://youtu.be/zXK70yU8tw0)

 ## Usage
-To experiment with this project, playback your own motions or change the camera shots, download this repo, open the `towr.uproject` with the Unreal Editor and follow the seteps below.
+To experiment with this project, playback your own motions or change the camera shots, feel free to download this repo, open the `towr.uproject` with the Unreal Editor and then follow the steps below.

 #### 1. Get the reference trajectory